 Nor'easter Horns In On March Madness And The Last Days Of Winter

-Eaves drop on any conversation today and there's a good chance it will be dominated by two subjects: college basketball playoffs and the weather.
+Eavesdrop on any conversation today and there's a good chance it will be dominated by two subjects: college basketball playoffs and the weather.

 Even if the storm won't affect you, it is proving to be a challenge for some college basketball teams.

-To beat the snow, teams started leaving early so they could be sure to make their tournament time.
+To beat the snow, teams began their travel early so they could be sure to make their tournament time.

 "We are closely tracking the weather and working with our travel partners and teams in the tournament to ensure the safety of our student-athletes, coaches, administrators, officials and fans," the NCAA said in a statement.
 "This includes looking at departure times for teams that will play in affected cities."